Six easy steps to help kid writers (even those who struggle) develop interesting ideas, well-written sentences, and write stories confidently in K-2.

 Writing centers can incorporate any of the following components that challenge your students to strengthen their writing skills:

-- Daily practice – Practicing writing daily with Writing Mats are helpful.
+- Daily practice – Practicing writing daily with Writing Mats is helpful.
 Use sentence starters, word lists, and a writing checklist to scaffold young beginners.

 - Writing posters – Display topics, vocabulary, or other helpful information on the wall for the students to reference while writing.

-- Checklist – Provide a self-guiding checklist for students to make sure they have covered everything in their writing.
+- Checklist – Provide a self-guiding checklist for students to ensure they have covered everything in their writing.

-- Sentence starters – Be sure to include sentence starters that students can grab if they are stumped and need inspiration for writing.
+- Sentence starters – Be sure to include sentence starters that students can use if they are stumped and need inspiration for writing.

 - Writing prompts – Use fun prompts to encourage creative writing.
 Grab a free set below!